pachyderm/pachyderm/README.md

 running `npm install opencv` inside a Docker container and creating a node.js server, which uses this library on its `/map` route.

 ## Quickstart Guide
+The easiest way to try out pfs is to point curl at the live instance we have running here: 146.148.77.106.
+We'll try to keep it up and running throughout the day.

 ### Creating a CoreOS cluster
 Pfs is designed to run on CoreOS.
 To start, you'll need a working CoreOS